adamstrawson/resume/index.md

 ## Experience

-### Create
+### Create.
 Developer
 September 2011 - Current
-I am currently a junior developer with Zopa, my tasks include working with marketing to create pages based on their briefs to increase conversions, improve the users experiences through the website, as well as improving the internal platforms to make our coworkers jobs easier.
-As well as this I also manage the blog and forum platforms
+I am currently a developer with Create.
+At Create I work within the development team managing the platform and building new features.
+I also manage the development environment and currently putting in place a CI system to help with the testing within development.

 ### Zopa Ltd.
 Junior Developer
 June 2010 - September 2011
-I am currently a junior developer with Zopa, my tasks include working with marketing to create pages based on their briefs to increase conversions, improve the users experiences through the website, as well as improving the internal platforms to make our coworkers jobs easier.
-As well as this I also manage the blog and forum platforms
+As a junior developer at Zopa, my tasks included working with marketing to create pages based on their briefs to increase conversions, improve the users experiences through the website.
+It was also my task to manage the blog and forum platforms.

 ### Grimaldi Media
 Web Developer, Branding, SEO
 March 2009 - April 2010
-While working with Grimaldi Media, it was my role to oversea the build of web projects, building templates from provided designs, and integrating with Content Management
+While working with Grimaldi Media, it was my role to oversea the build of web projects, building templates from supplied designs, and integrating with Content Management
 Systems.
-I also managed SEO and Social Media campaigns, and also saw to clients graphics needs from branding to marketing material
+I also saw to clients graphics needs from branding to marketing material

 ### Misc
 August 2008 - March 2009